ualiangzhang/ualiangzhang.github.io/_pages/training.md

 {% include base_path %}
 * 01/2025 **Databricks to Local LLMs**
   * Duke University on Coursera  (verify: F0OX0JF48OC0)
+  * Use Databricks for data engineering and ML workloads
   * Create and design ML pipelines
   * Use Llamafile and other local LLMs like Mixtral